 Majestic Pure is another company to consider avoiding.
 After GC/MS testing in the video above, it's clear they use synthetic compounds to supplement their oils.
 However, it also contained coumerin, a known carcinogen, a sweet-smelling fragrant additive.
 This is just another example of a company offering synthetic oils at low prices to trick consumers into buying.

 There are many, many companies selling essential oils on Amazon and other online marketplaces.
 If the price seems to good to be true, it probably is.
 We can't stress enough the importance of buying from a trusted brand, so make sure you do your own research, especially if you decide to not purchase from one of the companies on our list.
+Here's an article we wrote up about more brands to stay away from and how to spot fakes for yourself.

 If you want to learn more about essential oils, great!
 The journey to discovering the countless benefits of EOs is never ending, and it's an exciting one to begin!
 We'd love to help in any way we can, and the best place to start is our comprehensive guide to essential oils, and then some of the articles mentioned below.
 Enjoy!